Aider-AI/aider/aider/website/docs/faq.md

 ## How are the "aider wrote xx% of code" stats computed?

-[Aider is tightly integrated with git](/docs/git.html) so all one of aider's code changes are committed to the repo with proper attribution.
+[Aider is tightly integrated with git](/docs/git.html) so all of aider's code changes are committed to the repo with proper attribution.
 The
 [stats are computed](https://github.com/Aider-AI/aider/blob/main/scripts/blame.py)
 by doing something like `git blame` on the repo,